get-wright/Pymanager/README.md

 - **Tailoring sales to consumer needs**: Understanding purchasing patterns allows for maximization of profits by catering to consumer demands.
 - **Efficiently restocking necessary items**: Knowledge of which items are often bought together aids in maintaining optimal inventory levels.

+## System Requirement
+It requires a machine running Windows 8.1/Windows 10/Windows 11 (Support for Windows 7 is untested, it may or may not work) Mac is unsupported (Coming soon)

+## Troubleshooting
+Please visit